Raylei225/755_final_project/README.md

 * Debugging: the current codes are not bug-free.
 Warnings in `RNN.ipynb` and 0% accuracy in `neural_network.ipynb` both suggests the potential occurence of silent errors that could also deteriorate our prediction.
 <br>

-* The target variable used the number of people who gone through background check every month as a proxy.
-Which might not able to entirely represent the number of people purchased the weapon since one person could purchase more than one weapon for their families or purchase weapon from the secondary market/gun shows.
+* The target variable used the number of people who went through a background check every month as a proxy.
+Which may not represent the number of people who purchased the weapon since one person could purchase more than one weapon for their families or purchase a weapon from the secondary market/gun shows.